winbergoscar0/Moveer/README.md

 ### **!tmove:** ↓
 Moves users with a certain role to specific channel.
 For example `!tmove channel1 dps` moves all members with "dps" role to channel1.
 <br>Example command `!tmove channel1 "super admins"`

+### **!ymove:** ↓
+Spreads user across voice channels.
+For example `!ymove "before games" "games" 5` moves all user from "before games" and spread them, randomlywith 5 users in each voice, across channels in the category "games"
+<br>Example command `!ymove "before games" "games" 5`

 # Important notes:
 1. If your names contains spaces use " around it. example: `!fmove "channel 1" "channel 2"`